Sugar-Free Pear Compote

 Label the jars with the name and date of preparation before storing them in the pantry.

-The compote keeps for several months in a place away from light, cool, and dry.
+The compote can be kept for several months in a dark, cool, and dry place.

 Warnings:

-Before using it, check that the lid still has the center part lowered; otherwise, it is advisable not to consume the preparation;
+before using, check that the lid still has the central part lowered; if not, it is recommended not to consume the preparation;

-Once the jar is opened, consume the content within 15-20 days and store it closed in the refrigerator.
+Once opened, consume the contents within 15-20 days and store it closed in the refrigerator.

-Variations: to give a different flavor to the compote you can add a pinch of cinnamon or ground cloves along with the fruit.
+Variations: to give a different flavor to the compote, you can add a pinch of cinnamon or ground cloves together with the fruit.

 Author image